 The TPAR analysis for this Plan tested a condition assuming all traffic associated with US 29 between New Hampshire Avenue and MD 198 was excluded.
 This test was based on the assumption that, when the remaining planned grade-separated interchanges are built, the road will function as a limited access freeway through much of the policy area, rather than as a conventional major highway.
 Another rationale for excluding this roadway segment from the analysis recognizes that significant amounts of US 29 traffic is regional, through travel, similar to traffic on I-270.
 In the context of this test, the TPAR analysis estimates the ratio of forecast speed to uncongested speed in the policy area to be 42 percent, which is a significant improvement from the 38 percent ratio that included all US 29 traffic (see Figures 5 and 6).
-However, the policy area 42 percent ratio of forecast speed to uncongested speed is still below the minimum 45 percent policy area adequacy standard.
+The policy area 42 percent ratio of forecast speed to uncongested speed is close enough to the 42.5 percent policy area adequacy standard to achieve roadway adequacy.
+This finding recognizes the long-range planning horizon of the Plan and the fact that full build-out of the Plan is unlikely.

 Traffic forecasts indicate that, while the current intersection performance is generally adequate within the Plan area, in the future it will worsen and reach inadequate service levels at many locations (under any land use scenario) without the construction of the un-built, planned interchanges.
-Even with the interchanges and BRT, there is an imbalance between land use at total build-out of the alternative Plan scenario and the transportation network.

-If US 29 is considered a limited access highway in the context of Transportation Policy Area Review, Local Area Transportation Review (LATR) would still be applicable and would have to be addressed by applicants submitting development proposals (unless an Alternative Implementation Mechanism, discussed on page 96, is approved).
+If US 29 is considered a limited access highway in the context of Transportation Policy Area Review, Local Area Transportation Review (LATR) would still be applicable and would have to be addressed by applicants submitting development proposals.